mwangigikonyo/codecamp/docs/sailsjs-tutorial/index.md

 # SailsJS Course

-This is a zero-to-hero course in SailsJS.
+This is a zero-to-hero course in SailsJS, but requires one to have HTML, JavaScript and CSS basics beforehand.

 # Objectives
 This course aims to help you;